Suhanjuneja/Suhan/README.md

 HTML (HyperText Markup Language): The fundamental building block of web pages, HTML provides the structure and content of a webpage.

 JavaScript: This programming language adds interactivity to web pages.
 It enables dynamic content updates, form validation, animations, and more.

+12.**DEVOPS**

+DevOps is a set of practices and cultural philosophies aimed at improving collaboration between development (Dev) and operations (Ops) teams.
+The goal of DevOps is to streamline the software development lifecycle (SDLC) and enhance the ability to deliver applications and services at high velocity.
+This involves integrating and automating the processes involved in software development, deployment, and operations.

+13.**VPN(Virtual Private Network)**

+A VPN (Virtual Private Network) is a technology that creates a secure and encrypted connection over a less secure network, such as the internet.
+VPNs are used to protect data privacy, enhance security, and provide anonymity while browsing online.
+Here’s a deeper look at what VPNs are and how they work